-Now in its 8th year, the IIC’s annual Telecom & Media Forum focusing on the LatAm & Caribbean regions returns, albeit virtually.
-The successful partnership with IDB continues, and although we cannot be in Miami this year we are looking forward to our signature combination of senior level international debate and sharing of experiences in a neutral, collegiate environment.
+Now in its 8th year, the IIC’s annual Telecom & Media Forum focused on the LatAm & Caribbean regions returns, albeit virtually.
+The successful partnership with IDB continues, and although we could not be in Miami this year we looked forward to our signature combination of senior level international debate and sharing of experiences in a neutral, collegiate environment.

-Our meetings operate at the intersection of business strategy, policy and regulation – this year we will be convening discussions on the essential elements required for accessible, affordable, secure communications infrastructure and services, and building back better post-pandemic.
-Connectivity, spectrum management, technology innovation and investment, digital markets and platforms, will be amongst the issues discussed by regulators, government and industry.
+Our meetings operate at the intersection of business strategy, policy and regulation – this year we held discussions on the essential elements required for accessible, affordable, secure communications infrastructure and services, and building back better post-pandemic.
+Connectivity, spectrum management, technology innovation and investment, digital markets and platforms, were amongst the issues discussed by regulators, government and industry.

 Kindly sponsored by:

 For sponsorship opportunities, please contact Melanie Lucas at firstname.lastname@example.org.
 See here for further information.